Pig Hunt: Plot

-The next morning, they encounter methamphetamine-addicted hillbilly brothers Jake (Jason Foster) and Ricky Tibbs, (Nick Tagas) cousins of John's, who are interested in joining them on a wild hog hunt.
-An old feud still exists between John and Ricky, who is a Gulf War veteran showing signs of drug addiction and mental illness.
-His brother Jake appears to be the only person maintaining control and keeping Ricky from flying off the handle.
-Quincy, who is eager to get to know them, is obviously inexperienced in any sort of outdoor activities, and Ricky accuses Wolfgang of being a "pet" not a "dog" seeming equally oblivious to hunting as well.
-When Jake Tibbs sets up some targets to see how well the others can shoot, boastful Ben makes a fool of himself, not being able to hit the target even once, while Wayne hits it not more than a couple of times.
-Brooks outshoots both men, to their surprise and chagrin — she impresses Tibbs by hitting the target with every shot.
+The next morning, they encounter methamphetamine-addicted hillbilly brothers Jake and Ricky Tibbs, cousins of John's, who are interested in joining them on a wild hog hunt.
+An old feud still exists between John and Ricky, who is a Gulf War veteran showing signs of mental illness.
+Quincy, who is eager to get to know them, is obviously inexperienced in any sort of outdoor activities, and Ricky accuses Wolfgang of being a "pet" not a "dog".
+When Jake sets up some targets to see how well the others can shoot, boastful Ben makes a fool of himself, and Wayne is only able to hit the target a couple of times.
+Brooks outshoots both men, impressing Tibbs.

-As the group makes their trip through the woods, they encounter an area called the Big Wallow, and, using a piglet call as a lure, they manage to attract several pigs to their location.
-One of them rams into Wayne's leg at full charge giving him a compound fracture at the kneecap and incapacitating him.
-Wolfgang goes charging after the boars while Brooks shows off her marksmanship talents and kills one of them.
-Ricky calls Jake to come look at something disturbing he's observed while skinning and dressing the hog they killed.
-Though adult-sized, it has no protective armor over its shoulders — it is not a full grown animal as they had thought, but a piglet — a very, very big piglet.
-Just as everyone is beginning to wonder about the truth of the Ripper legend, Quincy reappears, very excited.
-While looking for his dog Wolfgang, he had encountered a large crop of marijuana plants and now leads the others to it, leaving Brooks with Wayne.
+As the group travels through the woods, they encounter an area called the Big Wallow and, using a piglet call as a lure, manage to attract several pigs.
+One of them rams into Wayne's leg, incapacitating him with a compound fracture at the kneecap.
+Wolfgang goes charging after the boars while Brooks shoots one of them.
+Ricky calls Jake to come look at something disturbing he's observed while skinning the hog they killed.
+Though adult-sized, it has no protective armor over its shoulders — it is not a full grown animal as they had thought, but a piglet.
+Quincy reappears - while looking Wolfgang, he encountered a large crop of marijuana plants and now leads the others to it, leaving Brooks with Wayne.